Crime Level

 Frequently Asked Questions

-What is the crime rate in Shorewood?
+What types of crime are most common in Shorewood?

-What are the safest neighborhoods in Shorewood?
+What are the safest areas within Shorewood?